Professional Training for Therapists

 Anger and Verbal Abuse in Couples Therapy

 Anger and verbal abuse are serious problems in a relationship.
-Just like physical abuse needs to stop right away, verbal abuse also needs to stop right away.
+Physical abuse needs to stop right away, and verbal abuse also needs to stop right away.
 The therapeutic problem is how to do that.
-Often, angry verbal abusers don't even think they've got a problem.
-Often they feel their anger is justified, and they see the fault and problem in their partner, not themselves.
-So it's the partner who needs to change, not them.
-Angry blamers like this are hard to change.
-Entitled, narcissistic grandiose people are hard to change.
+Often, angry verbal abusers don't think they've got a problem.
+They may feel their anger is justified, and see the fault in their partner, not themselves.
+They make think it's their partner who needs to change, not them.
+Angry blamers are hard to change.
+Entitled, narcissistic people are hard to change.
 Abusers are hard to change.

 But we've got to try.
-Often spouses bring these angry verbal abusers into treatment hoping and praying that we can help them get the abuse to stop.
+Often spouses bring these angry verbal abusers into treatment hoping and praying that we can stop the abuse.
 But how?

 That's what this workshop is all about.
-Using a new model, Relationship Life Therapy, you will see a way of conceptualizing abuse in terms of boundaries and self-esteem.
-Then you will see an intervention of empowering the victimized spouse and creating powerful motivation for the angry abuser to change their ways.
+Using a new model, Relational Empowerment Therapy, you will see a way of conceptualizing abuse in terms of boundaries and self-esteem.
+Then you will learn an intervention of empowering the victimized spouse and creating powerful motivation for the angry abuser to change their ways.

-Of course, this doesn't work for every couple.
+Of course, this doesn't work every time.
 But in my 25 years of doing therapy, this approach succeeds dramatically more than any other model I've seen.

 This workshop will help you: